SamLWood/dmenu_wifi/README.md

 dmenu_wifi
 ==========

 This script is meant to provide a simple way to connect to wi-fi networks without the need for something like NetworkManager.
-It's precise mechanisms for doing this are outlined in the comments at the top of the script.
+Its precise mechanisms for doing this are outlined in the comments at the top of the script.
 There is a little bit of setup to get it working seamlessly: